-Kerrygold only buys cream from a cooperative of Irish dairy farmers.
+Kerrygold Pure Irish cream only buys cream from a cooperative of Irish dairy farmers.
 These farmers have been raising grass-fed cattle for centuries, and the cream from grass-fed cows is considered some of the best in the industry.
-The best butter comes from the highest quality ingredients, so sourcing premium cream is what makes Kerrygold Irish Butter a step above.
+The best tasting butter comes from the highest quality ingredients, so sourcing premium dairy products is what makes Kerrygold Irish Butter a step above.

 2. Grass-fed cattle is better.

-The Irish cows used for Kerrygold butter are fed a diet of rich, fertile Irish pasture grass.
+The European cows Ornua uses for Kerrygold butter are fed a diet of rich, fertile Irish pasture grass.
 The year-round temperate weather and moisture-bearing southwest winds create the perfect climate for rolling, green pastures with lush grass.
-These happy Kerrygold cows graze on this amazing grass, producing rich, sweet milk.
-The great flavor of the milk translates into a golden yellow butter that’s some of the best real butter around.
+Although it can't be said Kerrygold is 100% non-GMO, these happy Kerrygold cows graze on this amazing grass, producing rich, sweet milk.
+The great flavor of the milk translates into a golden yellow butter that's some of the best real butter around.

-Just like grass-fed beef is known for being more nutrient-rich than grain-fed beef, you’ll find the same distinction in grass-fed dairy.
-In addition to its richer flavor, grass-fed butter has more Omega-3 fatty acids than the competition and their conjugated lineoleic acids (CLA) are known for reducing inflammation.
+Just like grass-fed beef is known for being more nutrient-rich than grain-fed beef, you'll find the same distinction in grass-fed dairy.
+In addition to its richer flavor, grass-fed butter has more Omega-3 fatty acids than the competition and their conjugated lineoleic acids (CLA) are known for reducing inflammation and promoting wellness.

 Growth hormones increase milk production in cattle, which is great for milk producers, but not great for the cows themselves.
 Supporting a dairy like Kerrygold also supports farmers trying to increase animal husbandry on their farms.